EricLiangOS/blind-humanoid-gym/README.md

 # BLIND: Bipedal Locomotion with Intermittent Navigation Data for Environmental Hazards

 BLIND (*Bipedal Locomotion with Intermittent Navigation Data for Environmental Hazards*) is a reinforcement learning framework based on NVIDIA Isaac Gym, designed to train robust locomotion policies for humanoid robots (specifically RobotEra's XBot-L) under external hazards and internal failures.
+This codebase builds directly upon the foundational architecture established in [*Humanoid-Gym: Reinforcement Learning for Humanoid Robot with Zero-Shot Sim2Real Transfer*](https://arxiv.org/abs/2404.05695).

 ## 1. Project Overview & Motivation
 Standard reinforcement learning policies for humanoid locomotion are highly susceptible to out-of-distribution (OOD) disturbances.
 They typically assume perfect, continuous data from sensors and uninterrupted joint execution.
 In the real world, physical humanoids experience: